xScoopy/weather-api/README.md

 **Pass the API Key into the function as a parameter.**

+- Move `getWeather()` to a separate file.
+- Add a parameter to `getWeather(apiKey)` that accepts the api key as string.

 ### Challenge 2

 When the `fetch()` method resolves the second promise it sets the temperature and description on elements in the DOM.
-If the weather fetching were going to be useful anywhere this part would need to be customized for each project.
-Use callback here.
+For this code to be useful in any project code that is specific to this HTML file needs to be removed from `getWeather()` and be handled by a callback.

 - `getWeather()` should take a callback as a parameter.
-- When fetch resolves execute the callback.
+- In the `getWeather()` function execute the callback when fetch resolves the weather data api request.
-- You'll need to pass your weather data to the callback as a parameter.
+- Pass the weather data to the callback function as an argument.

 The goal of this challenge is to use a call back to handle the weather data in your developer code.
 The library code should take in the callback as a parameter to the `getWeather()` function and call it when the data is loaded.